 Cuts in funding for essential services have encouraged illegal immigration and have left vulnerable people at the mercy of unscrupulous employers and landlords.
 Funding for the immigration service, the police and local authority inspectors should be restored as part of an effort to ensure that existing laws and regulations relating to immigration are properly enforced.

 Migrants from EU countries should be able to come to the UK and remain here provided they find work within three months (as already applies in Germany).
-With this proviso, we are wholly opposed to the introduction of further constraints on immigration from the EU, which would inevitably lead to skills shortages and to restrictions on British citizens wishing to work abroad.
+Constraints on immigration from the EU introduced in the context of Brexit will inevitably lead to skills shortages and to restrictions on British citizens wishing to work abroad.
 Controls on immigration must also not be allowed to deter bona fide overseas students, who generate billions of pounds every year for the economy in fees and living expenses, nor restrict the recruitment of highly skilled workers from outside of the EU.

 Robust Defence with Trusted Partners